mcci-catena/Catena-Sketches/catena4450m101_sensor/README.md

 ![Newline](./serial-monitor-newline.png)

-At the bottom righ side of the serial monitor window, set the dropdown to `Newline` and `115200 baud`.
+At the bottom right side of the serial monitor window, set the dropdown to `Newline` and `115200 baud`.

 Enter the following command, and press enter:

 ```
 system configure platformguid
 ```

 If the Catena is functioning at all, you'll either get an error message, or you'll get a long number like:

 ```
 82BF2661-70CB-45AE-B620-CAF695478BC1
 ```

 (Several numbers are possible.)

 ![platformguid](./system-configure-platformguid.png)

 ![platform number](./platform-number.png)

 If you get an error message, please follow the **Platform Provisioning** instructions.
-Othewise, skip to **LoRAWAN Provisioning**.
+Otherwise, skip to **LoRAWAN Provisioning**.

 ### Platform Provisioning

 The Catena 4450 has a number of build options.
 We have a single firmware image to support the various options.
 The firmware figures out the build options by reading data stored in the FRAM, so if the factory settings are not present or have been lost, you need to do the following.

 If your Catena 4450 is fresh from the factory, you will need to enter the following commands.